DEAL OR NO DEAL REVIEW

 Players can choose to keep their case and eliminate all others, opting to keep the contents of the original case.
 In some adaptations, the player can also swap their case or box for the last remaining one.

-The popularity of this game show stretches far beyond the UK and US, as there are over 50 adaptations in countries all over the world.
+The popularity of this game show stretches far beyond the US, as there are over 50 adaptations in countries all over the world.
 For example, the show is known as ‘Grasz czy nie grasz’ in Poland, and ‘Deal or No Deal — Die Show der Glücksspirale’ in Germany.

 DEAL OR NO DEAL — EVOLUTION